irods/irods_client_library_rirods/README.md

 ### read R objects

-If Alice wanted to copy the foo R object from an iRODS collection to his current R session, she would use `ireadRDS()`:
+If Alice wanted to copy the foo R object from an iRODS collection to her current R session, she would use `ireadRDS()`:

 ``` r